Features Videos Help About Updates

 A screenshot of the slim inspector in the codekit window

-To set options for all Slim files in a project simultaneously, open Project Settings and choose the Slim category under Languages.
+To set options for all Slim files in a project simultaneously, open Project Settings > Slim.
 To change options for just one file, select it and use the inspector pane shown above.

 Output Style